boazbk/crypto/lec_16_FHE_part2.md

 Private information retrieval (PIR) allows the client to retrive the $i$-th entry of  a database which has totally $n$ entries without letting the server know $i$.
 We only consider the single-server case here.
 Obviously, a trivial solution is that the server sends the entire database to the client.

 One simple case of PIR is that each entry is a bit, for which the trivial solution above has the communication complexity being $n$.
 [Kushilevitz and Ostrovsky 1997](https://web.cs.ucla.edu/~rafail/PUBLIC/34.pdf) reduced the the complexity to be smaller than $O(n^\epsilon)$ for any $\epsilon>0$.
-After that, some work (e.g., [Cachin et al. 1999](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Private%20Information%20Retrieval/Computationally%20Private%20Information%20Retrieval%20with%20Polylogarithmic%20Communication.pdf)) further reduced the complexity to $polylog(n)$.
+After that, another work ([Cachin et al. 1999](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Private%20Information%20Retrieval/Computationally%20Private%20Information%20Retrieval%20with%20Polylogarithmic%20Communication.pdf)) further reduced the complexity to $polylog(n)$.
 More discussion about PIR and related FHE techniques can be found in [Ostrovsky and Skeith 2007](https://eprint.iacr.org/2007/059.pdf), [Yi et al. 2013](https://ieeexplore.ieee.org/document/6189348) and references therein.

-One observation is that fully homomorphic encryption can be applied to applied to the single-server PIR via the following procedures:
+One interesting observation is that fully homomorphic encryption can be applied to the single-server PIR via the following procedures:

 -   The client computes $E_e(i)$ and sends it to the server.